apache/causeway-site/content/contributors/verifying-releases.md

 Per this [ASF documentation](http://www.apache.org/dev/release.html), the legal requirements for an ASF release are:

-* a source zip file + corresponding signature (signed by me, which is in the ASF web of trust and in our KEYS file)
+* a source zip file + corresponding signature (signed by the release manager, which is in the ASF web of trust and in our KEYS file)
 * all source files have the Apache license (this is ensured by the running of the rat plugin prior to release; you could run it on the unzipped source)
 * all dependencies are appropriately licensed; see the `DEPENDENCIES` file which is automatically generated from the POMs plus the supplemental-models.xml file